-The protection of Crow's Nest has been one of Virginia's highest land conservation priorities for more than ten years.
-In July 2009, the Virginia Department of Conservation and Recreation added 1,110 acres to the Crow's Nest Natural Area Preserve.
-This brought the total Preserve acreage of Virginia's 54th state natural area preserve to 2,872 acres.
-Funding for this purchase came from a variety of sources including DCR, Stafford County, the Virginia Department of Environmental Quality and the Aquatic Resources Trust fund of the U.S. Army Corps of Engineers, The Nature Conservancy, and the Virginia Land Conservation Foundation.
+The protection of Crow's Nest is arguably one of Virginia's highest land conservation achievements, becoming a reality in 2008 with the first acquisition parcel.
+In 2009, the Virginia Department of Conservation and Recreation and Stafford County added 1,110 acres to the Crow's Nest Natural Area Preserve, bringing the total area of Virginia's 54th state natural area preserve to 2,872 acres.
+Funding for the two tracts purchased came from a variety of sources including DCR, Stafford County, the Virginia Department of Environmental Quality and the Aquatic Resources Trust fund of the U.S. Army Corps of Engineers, The Nature Conservancy, and the Virginia Land Conservation Foundation.

 21 miles of stream, riparian and wetland buffer;

 2,200 acres of mature hardwood forest including two forest types that are recognized as globally rare by DCR's Natural Heritage Program;

 nesting bald eagles, habitat for the federally listed short-nose sturgeon, and habitat for twenty-two plant species that are significant for the Coastal Plain of Virginia;

 habitat for about 60 species of neotropical migratory songbirds, nearly 60 percent of which are experiencing population declines, including ten species that are high global priority species of Partners In Flight;

 spawning, nursery and/or feeding habitat for 49 species of interjurisdictional fish and seven species of mussels and commercially valuable shellfish;

 lands and waters that have played important roles in the Native American, Colonial and Civil War histories of Virginia.